PremKumar829/Support-/README.md

   forwarded to all admins with a **Reply** button — admin's reply goes straight back to the user
 - `/broadcast <text>` — message every user who has started the bot
+- `/myticket` — user checks the status of their own support tickets (open, replied, closed) along with what the admin said, via command or the **🎫 My Tickets** menu button
 - `/stats` — active / banned users, admin count
 - `/ban <id>` / `/unban <id>`
 - `/addadmin <id>` — owner-only